BrightspaceUI/actions/semantic-release/README.md

 Outputs:
 * `RELEASE`: `true` if a release occurred, `false` otherwise
+* `VERSION`: will contain the new version number if a release occurred

 Notes:
 * If you have additional release validation steps (e.g. build step, validation tests), run them after the "Setup Node" step and before the "Semantic Release" step.